-- 3.17 As will be apparent, in order to arrive at the balanced and realistic valuation, the valuer will need to draw upon not only their own professional expertise but also that of other professionals.
-As to which, see parts 4 and 5 below. - 3.18 The complexity of the valuation process is expected to be heavily influenced by the complexity of the structure (and ABC Asset).
+- 3.18 The complexity of the valuation process is expected to be heavily influenced by the complexity of the structure (and ABC Asset).
 The Board would expect a heavily over-collateralised ABC based on UK real estate, with a range of potential purchasers and strong step-in rights, to be more straightforward than more esoteric arrangements with weaker or less clear step-in rights especially where the value in the asset would depend much more critically upon the circumstances of the Employer's insolvency. - 3.19 It is acceptable for the valuer to make a prudent estimation of the ABC Asset's value.
-The valuer may certify the value of the ABC Asset as being "no less than £X", provided that the valuation clearly sets out the basis for this approach and the Board's other requirements in relation to valuations are complied with.
+The valuer may certify the value of the ABC Asset as being "no less than $\pounds X''$, provided that the valuation clearly sets out the basis for this approach and the Board's other requirements in relation to valuations are complied with.